Texas Library Journal is published quarterly by the Texas Library Association.

 - Fall – September

-- Winter – December (includes TLA Annual Conference Program)
+- Winter – January (includes TLA Annual Conference highlights)

 Copy deadlines are the 15th of the month prior to publication month.
 Email your idea, abstract or completed article to Wendy Woodland.